-“RHA 3 can be used for nasolabial folds and the commissures, or the corners of the mouth.
-RHA 4 is most appropriate for deeper nasolabial folds and for deeper lines in the lower face and jawline.
-It’s also been used off-label in the midface to contour the cheeks.
+“RHA 3 can be used for nasolabial folds and the commissures, or the corners of the mouth,” adds Dr. Shamban.
+“RHA 4 is best for deeper nasolabial folds and for deeper lines in the lower face and jawline.
+It’s also been used off-label in the midface to contour the cheeks.”

-The difference between RHA and first-generation hyaluronic dermal fillers is the fewer chemical modifications and crosslinking in longer chains of HA.
+“The difference between RHA and first-generation hyaluronic dermal fillers on the market is the fewer chemical modifications and crosslinking in longer chains of HA.
 Therefore, the RHA product most closely resembles native product in our body for both flexibility in usage, natural results and longevity.
-This is what makes them undetectable regardless of facial movements and as I always say—we only want to see results, not the product.
+This is what makes them undetectable regardless of facial movements and as I always say—we only want to see results, not the product.”